front-end-by-rimantas/30-grupe-portfolio-new-per/README.md

 # New-per portfolio

-_30 group website project_
+_Team work project_

-This project is for educational porpuses only.
-Pull request are welcome, but priority for project authors!
-Thank you for your cooperation!
+This project is for education purpose.
+Main aim is to build reald world like complex website with a groop of students to practice team work.

 Site published at: https://front-end-by-rimantas.github.io/30-grupe-portfolio/